 photographer, but also as someone who has immersed himself in his

 subject, understanding it, respecting it, and - above all - continuing

 to be passionate about it.
 In his own words, "it has been a great

 experience which has taken me into Europe and further afield.
 I am

 still fascinated by the natural world and all of its diversities.

 A Professional Understanding

-at Lake Bala, Kenneth has turned his passion into his profession,
+beginnings at Lake Bala, Ken has turned his passion into his profession,

 and has managed to combine a professional approach to photography

 with an understanding of the world surrounding us.
-Kenneth's images
+Ken's images

 represent the natural world at its most truthful and innocent, opening